As a sales manager, how can you do more teaching and less telling?

-You should have something laid out—possibly in your onboarding —that teaches people exactly how you want them to prepare for a discovery meeting.
-Maybe it's that you want them to blueprint the organization, or that you want them to know all of the people that are going to be in the room, all the job titles of all the people, and that you want them to have looked up all of these people on LinkedIn prior to the meeting.
+You should have something laid out—possibly in your onboarding —that teaches salespeople exactly how you want them to prepare for a discovery meeting.
+You could provide a blueprint of the organization or give them the names and job titles of all the people in the room, and have them look up these people on LinkedIn prior to the meeting.
 Whatever it is, it should be something that isn't guesswork; it should be something organized.
 Prepping for the meeting is important.

 2. Taking Notes